wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

 Creating and setting a Wazuh admin user
 ---------------------------------------

 #.
-Login to Splunk from your preferred browser.
+Log in to Splunk from your preferred browser.

 #.
 Select the Wazuh app for Splunk.